How do I choose a therapist ?

 What types of payment do you accept?

 Insurances currently accepted are Presbyterian, Magellan, Molina Healthcare, Christus Healthcare, Multiplan, Truehealth, Blue Cross Blue Shield, United, and Medicaid.
 Please check with your insurance provider regarding your benefits, co-pays, and limitations.
 Copays are expected at the point of service per session.

 Private pay clients welcome!
-Sliding scale may be available upon request.
+A sliding scale may be available upon request.

-Cash and checks accepted.
+Cash, checks, and Venmo payments accepted.
 At this time credit/debit card payments are not available.
 This may change in the future